OCP partnerships have resulted in many student-led programs, listed below. Contact Marilyn Dice, at 412 624-2469 to get involved!

 Health Connections Center at the CHS Food Pantry

 Located in South Oakland in the Community Human Services (CHS) Food Pantry, student interns provide direct client-centered services including health education, health screenings, resource connection, and follow-up to community members experiencing food insecurity.
 In addition, interns organize and participate in special events aimed at community health promotion and disease prevention.
 Volunteers are always welcome during our service hours: Thursdays from 3-6 pm and Fridays from 11-2 pm.
-Please contact Office of the Dean at 412 624-7838 to sign up
+Please contact Marilyn Dice at 412-624-2469 to sign up

 Urban League of Pittsburgh, Health Education Office